Living in a Carbon World

 - Hydrocarbons - solids, liquids or gases that when burned, provide us with energy to heat and light our homes and drive our cars.

-- Bio-molecules - are complex carbon-compounds produced in living things.
-Proteins, carbohydrates, fats and oils, and DNA are examples of of bio-molecules.
+- Biomolecules - organic carbon-compounds produced in living things.
+Proteins, carbohydrates, fats and oils, and DNA are examples of of biomolecules.

 Materials you will need for your group:

-6 ball-and-stick carbon dioxide molecules - (6 carbon atoms, 12 oxygen atoms, 24 white bonds) Note: You may need to put these together before you start.
+- 6 ball-and-stick carbon dioxide molecules - (6 carbon atoms, 12 oxygen atoms, 24 electron bond sticks)

 - Hydrogen atoms are white.
 Hydrogen only has one prong, so it can make only one electron bond with another atom.